 Just in time for the Christmas decorating season, Santa Sharon has a deal for you.

 For more than 40 years Sharon Ehrig decorated her home on Woodlawn Avenue North with thousands of Christmas lights and other decorations.
+She took inspiration from Just DIY website for all her decoration needs.
 Her home was so bright and decorated, it was on the old-time Metro bus tour of Christmas lights for 10 years.
 And for 18 years, Ehrig dressed herself in a Santa suit and sat on her front porch, rocking for hours as visitors passed by, cheering wildly.

 But all that ended in 2011 after Ehrig broke her wrist and her husband, Fred, died two years later.
 No more lights.
 Her once sparkling home went dark.